MicrosoftDocs/power-automate-docs/articles/guidance/how-to/build-custom-action/buildcustomaction.md

 search.audienceType:
   - flowmaker
   - enduser
 ---
 # How to build custom actions in Power Automate for desktop

-Enhance Productivity, Reusability, and Extensibility with custom actions in Power Automate for desktop.
+Enhance productivity, reusability, and extensibility with custom actions in Power Automate for desktop.
 This article discusses how [custom actions in Power Automate for desktop](../../../desktop-flows/custom-actions.md) can help makers create their own reusable actions that can be used across multiple flows.
-Makers can create custom actions by composing a sequence of steps or functions into a new action.
-Custom actions can be created using the Power Automate for desktop Actions SDK, which provides a set of APIs that allow makers to create custom actions using .NET language C#.
-Custom actions can also be shared with other users through the custom actions section in Power Automate portal.
-The article covers detailed walkthroughs of how to create, build, deploy, use, and update custom actions.
+Makers create custom actions by composing a sequence of steps or functions into a new action.
+Custom actions are created using the Power Automate for desktop actions SDK, which provides a set of APIs that allow makers to create custom actions using .NET language C#.
+Custom actions can also be shared with other users through the custom actions section in Power Automate (make.powerautomate.com).
+In this article you'll find detailed walkthroughs of how to create, build, deploy, use, and update custom actions.

 ## Overview

 Custom actions capability in Power Automate for desktop allows you to create your own reusable actions that can be used across multiple desktop flows.
-Custom actions can save you time and effort by allowing you to reuse complex or frequently used actions without having to recreate them each time you build a new flow.
+Custom actions save you time and effort by allowing you to reuse complex or frequently used actions without having to re-create them each time you build a new flow.
 Makers can apply their existing skills and knowledge to create custom actions that integrate with other systems and services.
 Additionally, pro-developers can wrap the existing functions or code libraries to make a new custom action that results in increased reusability of organizational assets.

 You create custom actions by composing a sequence of methods or functions into a new action.
-Once you create a custom action, you can use it in any desktop flow by dragging and dropping it onto the Power Automate desktop designer canvas.
+Once you create a custom action, use it in any desktop flow by dragging and dropping it onto the Power Automate desktop designer canvas.

-Custom actions can also be shared with other users through the custom actions section in Power Automate portal, which provides a central repository for sharing and discovering custom actions.
+Custom actions can be shared with other users through the custom actions section in Power Automate, which provides a central repository for sharing and discovering custom actions.
 This means that users can benefit from the expertise and knowledge of others in the organization and can easily find and use custom actions created by other makers.

 Overall, custom actions in Power Automate for desktop provide a powerful way to extend the functionality of the product, streamline the flow-building process, and foster collaboration and innovation within the organization.

-### What is covered in this article

-1. Create your own custom action
-2. Build the package and deploy your custom action
-3. Use your custom action activity in desktop flow using Power Automate for desktop
-4. Update the activity and redeploy the custom action to reflect the updated capability.

-### What you need to get started
+## Prerequisites

 - Latest version of Power Automate for desktop – [Install Power Automate – Power Automate | Microsoft Learn](../../../desktop-flows/install.md#install-power-automate-using-the-msi-installer)
 - C# Authoring Tool such as [Visual Studio Community/Professional/Enterprise 2022](https://visualstudio.microsoft.com/vs/) with the .NET desktop development workload